 Tengger Desert Solar Park

 The Tengger Desert Solar Park in China is not only the world’s largest solar energy project but overall the world’s largest renewable energy project currently.
 It is described as ‘The Great Wall of Solar’ and covers a landscape of 1,200Km2, approximately 3.2% of the Tengger desert belt.
-The project generates 1,500 MW annually.
+The project generates 1,500 MW annually through it’s huge solar panels and solar inverters.

 The Three Gorges Dam